Often considered as “the hidden gem of Asia”, Taiwan has to be one of the most underrated destinations on earth.

 Taiwan’s public transport is the cheapest option to travel, with the average fare for a journey is between 50 cents and a Dollar (USD) for a single ride across Taipei.

 4. Amazing Food

 The Taiwanese are some of the most genuinely hospitable people you’ll ever meet in the world.
-They are very welcoming, friendly and helpful towards foreigners.
-They have a genuine honesty and kindness about them, making it easy and natural to make good friends.
+They are very welcoming, friendly, and helpful towards foreigners.
+They have genuine honesty and kindness about them, making it easy and natural to make good friends.

 And there you have it!
 So how could you not fall in love with this beautiful island?
 With that said, we hope to see you in Taiwan!